Unitech/pm2/README.md

 As you can see **the process hasn't disapeared**.
 It is still there but now in `stopped` status.

-To restart it just do :
+To restart it just do:

 ```bash
 $ pm2 restart web-interface
 ```

 Now I want to **delete** the app from the pm2 process list.
-To do that :
+To do that:

 ```bash
 $ pm2 delete web-interface